razage/harmonia-archives/aliens/grundak.md

 quote:
   text: "The Grundak are the anvil of the stars—unyielding, indispensable, but strike them wrong, and the hammer breaks."
-  author: "Astral Security Analyst Vibius Korvan"
+  author: "Vibius Korvan, Strategic Risk Assessor"
 ---